-The 2018 Winter Olympics in PyeongChang, South Korea won’t be all fun and games.
+The 2022 Winter Olympics in Beijing, China won’t be all fun and games.
 Countless dreams are on the line, not to mention billions of dollars and national pride.
-Plus, after finishing fourth in the gold-medal count in 2014, Team USA is seeking Winter Olympics payback, armed with the largest squad in the history of the Winter Games.
+Plus, after finishing fourth in the medal count in 2018, Team USA will be looking to improve its standing in the next Winter Olympics.

-To help you prepare for the 2018 Winter Games in PyeongChang, WalletHub put together a world-class collection of Winter Olympics fun facts.
+To help you prepare for the 2022 Winter Games in Beijing, WalletHub put together a world-class collection of Winter Olympics fun facts.
 You can check them out in the infographic below.
-Following that, you’ll find our Ask the Experts Q&A, where our guest panel gives their insights on a variety of issues related to the 2018 Games.
+Following that, you’ll find our Ask the Experts Q&A, where our guest panel gives their insights on a variety of issues related to the 2022 Games.